Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Host & Network/Windows Privilege Escalation.md

 #### (TOOL) UACMe
 - It is an open source, robust privilege escalation tool developed by @hfire0x.
 It can be used to bypass Windows UAC by leveraging various techniques.
 - GitHub: https://github.com/hfiref0x/UACME

+#### Using UACMe

+1. Get a meterpreter session.
+2. Upload reverse shell payload and Akagi32.exe
+3. Call back to you using Metasploit multi/handler listener and executing akagi32.exe
+4. Migrate to NT/authority system process

+---
+# Windows Access Token